meixide/stagentra/README.md

 ## Important

-This is a temporal document taken from <https://github.com/Ismaestro/markdown-template> with introductory purposes.
+This is a temporal template taken from <https://github.com/Ismaestro/markdown-template> with introductory purposes.

 ## Table of contents